apache/paimon/docs/content/engines/presto.md

 ## Kerberos

-You can configure kerberos keytag file when using KERBEROS authentication in the properties.
+You can configure kerberos keytab file when using KERBEROS authentication in the properties.

 ```
 security.kerberos.login.principal=hadoop-user